 With Bookbub, the goal is to increase sales ranking that will, in turn, result in real sales.

-While this result is never guaranteed, at least Bookbub have a track record of reasonable success.
+While this result is never guaranteed, at least Bookbub has a track record of reasonable success.

 At one cent a copy it is perhaps a reasonable gamble with Bookbub, but the new Goodreads offer at over $1.00 per copy is definitely not a good investment.